Gigabit broadband

 When there’s a gigabit-capable network in your area, you’ll usually get more than one provider offering deals at this speed.
 Use our site to compare what’s available to you.

-How many GB is a good internet speed?
+What is a good internet speed?

 GB isn’t actually a measurement of speed at all.
 The capital letters GB represent a gigabyte.
-Bytes, megabytes, and gigabytes are units of data—so are bits, megabits, and gigabits.
+Bytes, megabytes and gigabytes are units of data - so are bits, megabits and gigabits.

 When we talk about internet speeds, we usually talk in terms of how much data can be transferred across the connection in a second.
 We use bits rather than bytes for this because they’re smaller.
 There are eight bits in a byte, eight megabits in a megabyte, and so on.
 Most broadband providers advertise their speeds in megabits per second (Mbps).